 Nolan Wagener

+I am a Senior Software Engineer at Overland AI, working on advancing off-road autonomy.
 I received my PhD in Robotics at the Georgia Institute of Technology, where I was advised by Byron Boots (UW) and Panagiotis Tsiotras.
 I am interested in machine learning for robotics, particularly to increase the capabilities of robots.
 I am fortunate to have been funded by the NSF Graduate Research Fellowship and received and been nominated for several "best paper" awards at robotics conferences.
 I have also interned at Microsoft Research in the reinforcement learning group.

 Email / CV / GitHub / Google Scholar / LinkedIn